tomekz/viennaBike/README.md

  Web application optimized for mobile devices that helps you localize nearest available CityBike in Vienna.

-* See what stations are the closest to your current location and the distance
+* See what stations are the closest to your current location and what's the distance

 * Check the station's current bikes and dock ability as well as its position on the map